 The beaded spokesman for ISIS notes further that “This is what his companions did later on when they conquered lands.
 Since Allah commanded us to shatter and destroy these statues, idols, and remains, it is easy for us to obey and we do not care [what people think], even if this costs billions of dollars.”

-Since ISIS released this disconcerting video, scholars, including archeologists and historians have expressed disgust for the destruction of the artifacts especially at Nineveh.
+Since ISIS released this disconcerting video, scholars, including archaeologists and historians have expressed disgust for the destruction of the artifacts, especially at Nineveh.
 In a statement on the destruction these important artifacts, Thomas P. Campbell, Director of The Metropolitan Museum of Art, notes:

 Speaking with great sadness on behalf of the Metropolitan, a museum whose collection proudly protects and displays the arts of ancient and Islamic Mesopotamia, we strongly condemn this act of catastrophic destruction to one of the most important museums in the Middle East.
 The Mosul Museum’s collection covers the entire range of civilization in the region, with outstanding sculptures from royal cities such as Nimrud, Nineveh, and Hatra in northern Iraq.
 This mindless attack on great art, on history, and on human understanding constitutes a tragic assault not only on the Mosul Museum, but on our universal commitment to use art to unite people and promote human understanding.
 Such wanton brutality must stop, before all vestiges of the ancient world are obliterated.”